19aliaksandr90/js-assignments/README.md

 #Brest Rolling Scopes School
 ## Javascript Assignments  [![Build Status](https://travis-ci.org/aorgish/rolling-scopes-js-assignments.svg?branch=master)](https://travis-ci.org/aorgish/rolling-scopes-js-assignments)

 Yet another javascript assignments.
 There are a lot of interactive javascript resources for beginners, but most of them are online and do not cover the modern programming workflow.
 There are some excellent training resources on github (https://github.com/rmurphey/js-assessment, https://github.com/mrdavidlaing/javascript-koans etc) but they are not exactly simulate the everyday programming process.
-So the motivation of this project is to show TDD process in the wild to the begginers.
+So the motivation of this project is to show TDD process in the wild to the beginners.
 Assingment tests are implemented in various ways to feel a difference and gain the experience what manner is good, what is bad and what is ugly.

 Another idea is to prepare assignment to cover all standard javascript functions, to drilling and mastering skills.
 Some tasks are practical, but some tasks are rather synthetic.